 The word was extended by 1789 to any part of a machine or apparatus which transmits power from the foot of the operator.
-Pedal steel guitar (so called from the pedals which change the tension of the strings) is by 1969.
+Pedal steel guitar (so called from the pedals which change the tension of the strings) is attested by 1959.
 Pedal-pushers "type of women's trousers suitable for bicycling" is from 1944 (pedal-pusher "a bicyclist" is from 1934).

 When college girls took to riding bicycles in slacks, they first rolled up one trouser leg, then rolled up both.
 This whimsy has now produced a trim variety of long shorts, called "pedal pushers." ["Life," Aug.
 28, 1944]